 This is not an easy thing to bring to the forefront and I know that firsthand.
 I have battled anxiety and depression for over 20 years am fully aware that mental health is not something to take lightly.
 And for Manziel to talk about that so openly is a very courageous thing to do.

 Without being on the field for quite sometime and still having some unknowns after his stint in Cleveland, we really don’t know what the former Heisman winner can do in a professional setting.
 I do know that the sports world does need to take him seriously.
 You never put in all this work for nothing…

 Speaking of celebrities, his connection to rapper, Mike Stud is something I’ve been following closely and is very refreshing.
 Stud, is a former Duke Blue Devil and former teammate of Toronto Blue Jays starting pitcher, Marcus Stroman.
-Stud suffered an arm injury in college and took to rapping.
+Stud suffered an arm injury in college and his personal injury lawyer surmised that it’d take some time before he recovered.
+And so, Stud took to rapping.
 Needless to say he’s found his niche.
 It appears these two have developed a pretty tight and healthy relationship.

 The former Cleveland number one pick has the talent, but has gone through some personal drama that’s been showcased in front of the world.
 As previously mentioned, we take for granted what athletes do on the field.
 They are not indestructible, they are just like us, except with a talent that allows them to perform at the highest possible level.

 I’ve never met Manziel and never spoken to him, but it’s evident he’s a different person now than before.
 The perceived arrogance replaced by a work ethic no outsider has seen.
 The public is more accustomed to the money sign, the glitz and the glamour, but over the past few months everything posted about him is about the journey to get back to the field.
 The attitude, who some take as a negative, is very similar to another misunderstood athlete; Stroman.